-Nothing compares to Hearth Bread, freshly baked surrounded with family.
-The sprinkles on top just give it that extra special touch that my kids will hopefully remember and pass on to thier kids some day.
+Nothing compares to Hearth Bread, freshly baked surrounded by family.
+The sprinkles on top just give it that extra special touch that my kids will hopefully remember and pass on to their kids someday.

 The perfect bread with the perfect special touch!
 My mother-in-law started baking bread with the kids as soon as they were old enough to stand by her side.
 They loved it… getting their hands into the dough and being a part of creating something so delicious.
 I love that she brought that tradition to the family.
 Traditions are so important.
 Not things, but memories that we can cherish for the rest of our lives.
 My kids will hopefully never forget these moments.